 Queen's Park's Annual General Meeting took place in the UP Church Hall in Langside Road on Thursday 27 May 1897.
 The club's membership was 640.
 James Lawrence was elected President and the credit balance was £2,051 6s 2d - the largest ever achieved by the club.
 The playing records for the season were: First Eleven - played 34, won 19, drawn 6, lost 9; Strollers - played 33, won 18, drawn 3, lost 12; Hampden XI - played 28, won 14, drawn 6, lost 8; Victoria XI - played 26, won 8, drawn 4, lost 14.

 Following the loss of two players to Third Lanark earlier in the season, striker Bob Hamilton and reserve goalkeeper James Yuille signed for Rangers.
-The exodus of players to professional clubs, which would become all too common, was now under way.
+Hamilton had made a big impression in his single season at Hampden Park and Yuille had been tipped to become first eleven goalkeeper in 1897/98.
+The exodus of players to professional clubs, which would become all too common, was now well under way.

 Queen's Park held their first Sports event in some years on Saturday 5 June.
 The programme was confined to amateurs and the attendance of 5,000 or so was disappointing.
 Professional athletes were more of an attraction.